riiishi101/workflowguard_app/STARTER_PLAN_IMPLEMENTATION.md

 3. **User Satisfaction**: Better plan fit for different user needs
 4. **Competitive Advantage**: Comprehensive pricing strategy
 5. **Scalable Business Model**: Clear growth path for users
+6. **Trial Management**: Complete lockout system ensures conversions

-The implementation is production-ready and fully integrated with the existing WorkflowGuard infrastructure, providing a seamless experience for users across all plan tiers.
+The implementation is production-ready and fully integrated with the existing WorkflowGuard infrastructure, providing a seamless experience for users across all plan tiers with a robust trial management system.